webuiprovider/fluent/content/_index.md

 description: ''
 hero:
   enabled: true
-  heading: High Performance
-  tag: "The most downloaded log forwarder & stream processor <br> for Linux, BSD, and OSX."
-  subHeading: less overload, go deeper,
+  position: 1
+  heading: An End to End <br>  Observability Pipeline
+  tag: "Deployed Over One Billion Times"
+  subHeading: Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and <br>forwarder.
+It is the preferred choice for cloud and containerized environments.
   btnText: DOWNLOAD NOW
   btnUrl: "#"
+  version: V1.8.8
-  version: V1.8.8 released on Octl 10, 2021
+  releasedDate: Octl 10, 2021
-  noteText: Read the notes
+  noteText: Read the notes »
   noteUrl: #
+  image: "/images/hero.svg"
 howitworks:
   enabled: true
+  position: 5
-  image: /images/how.svg
+  image: /images/how-back.svg
   btnText: Read how it works
-  btnUrl: "#"
+  btnUrl: "#performance"
-  info: Collect logs and metrics from different sources, enrich them with filters and send them to multiple destinations.
+  info: Fluent Bit enables you to collect logs and metrics from multiple sources, enrich them with filters, and distribute them to any defined destination.
   lists:
+  - Optimized data parsing and routing
-  - 80+ built in connectors and plugins
+  - Prometheus and OpenTelemetry compatible
+  - Stream processing functionality
-  - Built in buffering and reliability
+  - Built in buffering and error-handling capabilities
-  - Flexible Routing
-  - Multiple destinations
 brand:
   enabled: true
+  position: 2
-  heading: Trusted by unique brands
+  heading: Trusted by some of the world’s largest and most complex organizations
   subHeading:
 performance:
   enabled: true
+  position: 3
+  sectionId: "performance"
   heading: Designed with performance in mind
-  subHeading:  High throughput with low CPU and Memory usage.
-It's written in C language and has a pluggable architecture supporting more than 70 extensions for inputs, filters and outputs.
+  subHeading:  A robust, lightweight, and portable architecture for high throughput with low CPU and memory usage <br> from any data source to any destination.
   lists:
-  - heading: Lightweight
+  - heading: Scalable
     icon: /images/lightweight.svg
-    description: It has been designed as a lightweight solution with high performance in mind.
-From a design perspective, it's fully asynchronous (event-driven) and take the most of the operating systems API for performance and reliability.
+    description: IProven across distributed cloud and container environments.
+Highly available with I/O handlers to store data for disaster recovery.
+    heightlightText: "> 1pb data throughput across thousands of sources and destinations daily"
-  - heading: Extensible
+  - heading: Flexible
     icon: /images/extensible.svg
-    description: All inputs, filters and outputs features are implemented through the plugins interface.
-Extend the features with C, Lua (filters) or Golang (outputs).
+    description: Granular management of data parsing and routing.
+Filtering and enrichment to optimize security and minimize cost.
+    heightlightText: "> 1 Billion sources managed by Fluent Bit - from IoT Devices to Windows and Linux servers."
-  - heading: Metrics
+  - heading: Efficient
     icon: /images/metrics.svg
-    description: Meassuring is important.
-Fluent Bit comes with native plugins to gather metrics from your CPU, Memory, Disk I/O and Network usage on Linux systems.
-In addition, it can receive metrics from external services like Statsd and Collectd.
+    description: "Lightweight, asynchronous design optimizes resource usage: CPU, memory, disk I/O, network.
+No more OOM errors!"
+    heightlightText: "~ 450kb minimal footprint maximizes asset support.
+Zero external dependencies."
+ctaBoxed:
+  enabled: true
+  position: 4
+  image: /images/cloun-native.svg
+  gitUser: "webuiprovider"
+  gitRepo: "fluent"
-ctaBoxed: Fluent Bit is a CNCF (Cloud Native Computing Foundation) subproject under the umbrella of Fluentd.
+  text: "Fluent Bit is a CNCF (Cloud Native Computing Foundation) graduated project under the umbrella of Fluentd."
-      We are part of a wide community, no vendor lock-in.
+  highlightText: "We are part of a large open source community.
+No vendor lock-in."
 highPerformance:
   enabled: false
+  position: 5
   heading: High Performance at Low Cost
   subHeading: High throughput with low CPU and Memory usage.
 It's written in C language and has a pluggable architecture supporting more than 70 extensions for inputs, filters and outputs.
   lists: